Almonor and Fairleigh Dickinson host Merrimack - WTOP News

 North Andover, Massachusetts; Thursday, 7 p.m.
 EST

-BOTTOM LINE: Fairleigh Dickinson visits the Merrimack Warriors after Ansley Almonor scored 20 points in Fairleigh Dickinson’s 104-71 loss to the Illinois Fighting Illini.
+BOTTOM LINE: Fairleigh Dickinson faces the Merrimack Warriors after Ansley Almonor scored 20 points in Fairleigh Dickinson’s 104-71 loss to the Illinois Fighting Illini.

-The Warriors are 4-0 in home games.
-Merrimack has a 3-6 record against teams over .500.
+The Warriors have gone 4-0 in home games.
+Merrimack ranks eighth in the NEC in rebounding with 31.4 rebounds.
+Jordan Derkack paces the Warriors with 6.1 boards.

-The Knights have gone 3-5 away from home.
-Fairleigh Dickinson is 2-1 in games decided by 3 points or fewer.
+The Knights are 3-5 on the road.
+Fairleigh Dickinson is third in the NEC with 9.2 offensive rebounds per game led by Sean Moore averaging 2.7.

-Merrimack’s average of 6.5 made 3-pointers per game is 2.8 fewer made shots on average than the 9.3 per game Fairleigh Dickinson allows.
+Merrimack’s average of 6.5 made 3-pointers per game is 2.8 fewer made shots on average than the 9.3 per game Fairleigh Dickinson gives up.
 Fairleigh Dickinson averages 9.5 made 3-pointers per game this season, 2.9 more made shots on average than the 6.6 per game Merrimack gives up.

-The Warriors and Knights square off Thursday for the first time in NEC play this season.
+The Warriors and Knights match up Thursday for the first time in conference play this season.

-TOP PERFORMERS: Devon Savage averages 2.7 made 3-pointers per game for the Warriors, scoring 11.8 points while shooting 35.8% from beyond the arc.
+TOP PERFORMERS: Derkack is scoring 16.9 points per game and averaging 6.1 rebounds for the Warriors.
+Devon Savage is averaging 2.7 made 3-pointers over the last 10 games for Merrimack.

-Almonor averages 2.9 made 3-pointers per game for the Knights, scoring 16.9 points while shooting 36.7% from beyond the arc.
+Almonor is shooting 36.7% from beyond the arc with 2.9 made 3-pointers per game for the Knights, while averaging 16.9 points and 5.6 rebounds.
+Moore is shooting 45.5% and averaging 13.3 points over the last 10 games for Fairleigh Dickinson.

 LAST 10 GAMES: Warriors: 4-6, averaging 69.4 points, 30.4 rebounds, 12.7 assists, 10.3 steals and 3.0 blocks per game while shooting 43.2% from the field.
 Their opponents have averaged 70.8 points per game.